privatenumber/webpack-playground/README.md

 # webpack-librarytarget-demo
-Demonstration of how the difference in libraryTargets
+Demonstration on the difference in libraryTargets